 Stack is the upper part of the memory used for storing temporary information.
 It is a Last In First Out Memory (LIFO).
 In 8085, it is accessed using PUSH and POP instructions.
-During pushing, the stack operates in a decrement then storel style.
+During pushing, the stack operates in a decrement then store style.
 The stack pointer is decremented first, then the information is placed on the stack.
 During poping, the stack operates in a use then increment style.
 The information is retrieved from the top of the the stack and then the pointer is incremented.
 The SP pointer always points to the top of the stack.

-PROGRAM STATUS WORD (PSW)
+Program Status Word (PSW)

-The 8085 recognizes one additional register pair called the PSW (Program Status Word).
-This register pair is made up of the Accumulator and the Flags registers.
-It is possible to push the PSW onto the stack, do whatever operations are needed, then POP it off of the stack.
-The result is that the contents of the Accumulator and the status of the Flags are returned to what they were before the operations were executed.
+The 8085 recognizes one additional register pair called the PSW (Program Status possible to push the PSW onto the stack, do whatever operations are needed, then of the Flags are returned to what they were before the operations were executed.